atomicarchitects/MolGarden/README.md

    - **Focus τ** — controls which existing atom gets selected as the focus (anchor) for the new atom.
    - **Radial τ** — controls the distance of the new atom from the focus.
    - **Angular τ** — controls the direction of the new atom relative to the focus.
-   - Higher values → sharper (more deterministic), lower → more random.
+   - Higher values: more deterministic, lower values: more random.

 ## Other Features